Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

 With these modifications, the TGS method has been applied to a nickel single crystal and an iron aluminide single crystal (\FeAl).
-For each free surface, we performed a 0--\ang{180} angular scan with a \ang{1} step, with results shown in Figure \ref{fig1}(f).
-To avoid explicit dependence on the used wavelength, the maps are shown in the direction-vs-wavespeed coordinates, where the wavespeed $v$ is recalculated from the frequency $f$ and wavelength $\lambda$ as $v=\lambda{}f$.
+For each free surface, we performed a 0--\ang{180} angular scan with a \ang{1} step, with {the resulting frequency-domain \emph{TGS maps}} shown in Figure \ref{fig2}(a).
+To avoid explicit dependence on the used wavelength, the maps are shown in the direction-vs-wavespeed coordinates, where the wavespeed $v$ was recalculated from the frequency $f$ and wavelength $\lambda$ as $v=\lambda{}f$.
 These two materials were chosen as prototypes of cubic single crystals with moderately strong elastic anisotropy (Zener anisotropy ratio\cite{zener_elasticity_1948} for Ni is $Z=2.6$) and strong elastic anisotropy ($Z=4.3$ for \FeAl), respectively.
-Also, for both materials, the wavespeeds of acoustic waves (all modes of bulk acoustic waves in all directions, as well as SAWs/pSAWs on arbitrary cuts) fall between 2 and \SI{7}{\milli\metre\per\micro\second}, which corresponds to the frequency range of 200-\SI{700}{\mega\hertz}, covering perfectly most of the bandwidth available.
-On the Ni single crystals, the measurements were performed on high-symmetry cuts by (1\,1\,0) and (3\,1\,1) lattice planes, while on general irrational planes for \FeAl\ -- the approximate Miller indices of the cuts are given in the headings to individual maps in Figure \ref{fig1}(f).
+Also, for both materials, the wavespeeds of acoustic waves (all modes of bulk acoustic waves in all directions, as well as SAWs/pSAWs on arbitrary cuts) fall between 2 and \SI{7}{\micro\metre\per\nano\second}, which corresponds to the frequency range of 200-\SI{700}{\mega\hertz}, covering perfectly most of the bandwidth available.
+On the Ni single crystals, the measurements were performed on high-symmetry cuts by (1\,1\,0) and (3\,1\,1) lattice planes, while on general irrational planes for \FeAl\ -- the approximate Miller indices of the cuts are given in the headings to individual maps in Figure \ref{fig2}(a), precise orientation is specified in Table S1 of the {{Supplementary information}}.

-It is seen that although both materials have the same crystal symmetry, the obtained maps increase in complexity with increased strength of elastic anisotropy as well as with reduced symmetry of the cuts.
-All the maps shown, and particularly those for the general cuts of the strongly anisotropic \FeAl\ crystal, exhibit a variety of peaks, frequency bands, shoulders, and discontinuities, making it obvious that they include much richer information than just frequencies of standing SAW/pSAW wave patterns for given directions.
-But how are these features related to the respective Green's functions?
+The results show that although both materials have the same crystal symmetry, the obtained maps increase in complexity with increased strength of elastic anisotropy as well as with reduced symmetry of the cuts: All the maps shown, and particularly those for the general cuts of the strongly anisotropic \FeAl\ crystal, exhibit a variety of peaks, frequency bands, shoulders, and discontinuities, making it obvious that they include much richer information than just frequencies of standing SAW/pSAW wave patterns for given directions.
+Compared to previously published TGS maps\cite{}, all fine features in Figure \ref{fig2}(a) are considerably sharper and more distinct --- we attribute this to the modifications of the TGS experiment and signal processing discussed in the previous section and in Methods.
+But how are these features related to the respective {frequency-domain} Green's functions?